 14 // LEGOS + DUPLOS

 For years, our Duplos with a green building plate have been an indispensable toy for years now.
+I spotted this cute Duplos pizzeria set this year too.
 With a five-year old, we’re graduating to our first set of legit Legos.
 I’m imagining lots of building on Christmas morning.

 15 // EXPERIENCES